bradshawsguide/website/src/content/02-routes/90-newton-junction-to-torquay-and-brixham/route.md

 section: 2
 ----
-title: Torquay and Dartmouth Branch
+title: Newton Junction to Torquay and Brixham
 ----
-description: Newton Junction to Torquay and Brixham
+line: Torquay and Dartmouth Branch
 ----
 company: south-devon
 ----